jo3-l/yag-template-lsp/README.md

 The following are relatively straightforward changes that are planned for the near future:

-- [ ] Errors for undefined variables and functions
+- [ ] Errors for undefined functions
 - [ ] Go-to-definition for variables
 - [ ] Automated variable renaming